 We’re big Disney fans too, so that’s another reason we choose to live in central Florida.
 In fact, we’re regular contributors to a Disney oriented site called MousePlanet.com.
 You can see our Disney related articles and images here.

 We’ve spent some time traveling around the US and southern Canada—including Nova Scotia and Newfoundland—with our 5th wheel trailer, but these days we’ve developed an interest in seeing as much of western Europe as we can.
 As we move around Europe, we spend much of our time on cruise ships.
-We’ve made several Atlantic Crossings, preferring ships to flying when we can.
+We’ve made several Atlantic Crossings, preferring ships to flying.
 We see the sites in ports from ship sponsored tours sometimes, and sometimes doing our own thing.
 Both have their place and time.

 We don’t pretend to be experts at any of this traveling stuff, and we certainly don’t think our method of travel is the only, or even the best way to see the world, It’s just our way.